 Good communication.
-The number one requirement I see in job specs and the first skill I often used to see on CVs (resumes for my American friends) back in the days where I did 20 odd interviews every month.
-It was also the one skill that when questioned on in interviews, almost always tripped people up.
-When asked what good communication looked like I would often get answers such as “answering emails promptly” and “picking up in the phone instead of emailing”.
+The number one requirement I see in job specs and the first skill I often used to see on CVs (or resumes for my American friends) back in the days when I did 20-odd interviews every month.
+It was also the one skill that when questioned in interviews, almost always tripped people up.
+When asked what good communication looked like I would often get answers such as “answering emails promptly” and “picking up the phone instead of emailing”.
 While correct in the most basic form, effective client communication goes so much deeper than this and I personally think is one of the most important things to nail to keep your clients happy.

 Clients ask me every day to sort something out I’ve never done before, be it having difficult conversations with contractors, sorting out tech issues or working on a platform I’ve never used before.

 One thing I have learnt is that there are generally only two skills you need to breeze through tricky tasks like a pro and have your client thanking their lucky stars you are by their side: resourcefulness and effective communication.
 How you get the job done is *almost* as important as actually getting it done.
 You may be the best at funnel set-up in Kajabi, but if you can’t communicate that to your client in an effective way, then they are likely to be ambivalent to your services at best.

 No Time to Read Now?
 Pin For Later!